Junior School:Grades 1-6.

 The academic program at the Junior School provides a strong foundation of skills and knowledge.

-Girls in their Junior School years are naturally inquisitive, and this energy is focused through the use of problem-based learning.
+Students in their Junior School years are naturally inquisitive, and this energy is focused through the use of problem-based learning.
 By focusing study on big ideas and allowing students to direct their learning, our students discover that learning is connected, relevant, and that it can have an impact on the world around them.

 The Junior School is home to multi-disciplinary, skills-based learning in real-life contexts, supported by subject specialists.